You are using an outdated browser. Please

 upgrade your browser to improve your ReverbNation experience.

 Janis Joplin, Concrete Blonde, Iron Maiden, Danzig, Girlschool

-Bio: The Hell No is a dynamic female fronted four-piece, best described as a mix of punk 'n roll, blues rock, and heavy metal.
+The Hell No is a female fronted four-piece from Raleigh, NC, best described as a mix of rock 'n roll, heavy metal, punk rock, and blues.

 “The Hell No launched into their set with “Smokin' Gun” and “Please Don’t Go.”
 The crowd... was immediately rocking along with the band.
 Singer Brenna Leath’s vocals are a force to be reckoned with as evident in the slow and sultry “Cherry [Blossom].”
 The rest of The Hell No's set was filled with songs about good and bad relationships and everything that goes along with them.
 “The Right Thing,” as introduced by Brenna, is about telling the truth even when it’s hard to do.
 Ash Lopez on bass, Adam Johnson on guitar, and Dave McDonald on drums were a well oiled machine.
 The rhythm section provided a solid platform for Adam’s impressive guitar work to build on.”

 “Joining Frehley as a special guest is Raleigh-based rock band The Hell No. Fronted by red-haired dynamo Brenna Leath, The Hell No has a devoted fan base in and around the Triangle Region and the East Coast [for its] its trademark punk, rock, and metal music.”